AlonResearch/Same-Limb-MI-EEG-LENet-Classifier/README.md

 6. Cells 7–8 train the LENet/LENet_FCL variants.
 Hyperparameters (epochs, batch size, dropout) are declared at the top of each cell.
 7. Cell 9 evaluates both models, and Cell 10 renders color-coded confusion matrices plus a summary table.

-Weights are saved automatically via `torch.save(..., 'lenet_*.pth')` for later inference.
+Weights are saved automatically via `torch.save(..., 'ModelWeights/lenet_*.pth')` for later inference.

-## Project structure

-- `pyproject.toml`, `uv.lock` – dependency definitions and lockfile.
-- `MI3_CNN.ipynb` – end-to-end training/evaluation notebook.
-- `Datasets/` – local EEG corpora (not committed).
-- `Docs/` – research notes and reference material.
-- `lenet_ccb_mi3.pth`, `lenet_fcl_mi3.pth` – latest trained weights.
-- `.gitignore` – excludes datasets, virtualenvs, checkpoints, and IDE artifacts.

 ## Next steps

-- Add a scripted entry point (e.g., `train.py`) that mirrors the notebook workflow for headless runs.
-- Log metrics with TensorBoard or Weights & Biases for easier experiment tracking.
-- Extend evaluation to cross-subject MI3 recordings and the BCICIV 2a/2b datasets already downloaded.
+- Add new ML models and try to surpass the 90% accuracy
+- Use transfer learning
+- Use atention mechanisms
+- Use a variable learning ratio depending on the size of the loss
+- For CNNs change the number and size of kernels, temporal and spatial convolution blocks